Archibald H. Rowand Jr.: Postwar life

 Following his honorable discharge from the military, Rowand resumed his job as a railroad bookkeeper before taking a position as the chief accountant for the Allegheny Valley Railroad Company prior to marrying Sarah Martha Chandler Howard (1842–1913), a native of Rochester Junction, New York and daughter of a steel baron.
 Wed on October 17, 1867, the couple soon welcomed the births of children: Mary Kate (1869–1934), who was born on February 9, 1869; Harry, who was born circa 1871; Sallie; Helen (1880–1911), who was born on August 11, 1880; Archibald Sheridan (circa 1876–1940); and Eliza Jeannette (1884–1920), who was born in Verona, Pennsylvania, on February 24, 1884.

 In 1880, a federal census taker documented that he and his wife resided in Verona with their children, Mary, Harry and Arch, and that the elder Archibald was employed as a bookkeeper for the Clerk of Courts.
 The Pittsburgh Dispatch and other publications of the period confirm that he was far more than a bookkeeper, however, noting that he was elected to the post of Clerk of the Courts for Allegheny County, and served a total of two terms between 1878 and 1885.
 Appointed to the Pennsylvania State Bar in 1885, he then began to practice both civil and criminal law.

 In 1906, he was described as "a prominent lawyer in Pittsburg" [sic] by General Horace Porter in his book, Campaigning with Grant.
 The following year, on July 27, he was awarded a U.S. Civil War Pension at the rate of $12 per month.
 Still practicing law in 1910, he and his wife were empty nesters living in Pittsburgh's 5th Ward.
 A domestic employee resided with them.

 Death and interment

 Preceded in death by his parents and daughter Helen, Rowand died in Pittsburgh on December 15, 1913, and was laid to rest at that city's Allegheny Cemetery.
-He was survived by his wife, Sarah, and their children, Mary and Eliza, as well as by his brother, Asaph.

 News of his passing was reported via the Associated Press and newspapers nationwide, including the December 16 edition of The San Francisco Call under the headline, "Sheridan Scout Dead", Cambridge, Maryland's The Daily Banner, Connecticut's Norwich Bulletin, and Canfield, Ohio's The Mahoning Dispatch.